ipeglin/DCST1003/README.md

 # DCST1003 - Elementary Programming
-This repository contains assignments and solutions to previous exams in the course [DCST1003 - At NTNU, Trondheim](https://www.ntnu.no/studier/emner/DCST1003)
+This repository contains assignments and solutions to previous exams in the course [DCST1003](https://www.ntnu.edu/studies/courses/DCST1003) at [NTNU, Trondheim](https://www.ntnu.edu/).

 ## JS1 - Introduction to JavaScript
 Getting to know basic JavaScript.
 Using prompts, simple if-statements and printing to divs.